 Drip, baby, drip.

-Here’s the step-by-step guide to how to make a drip cake (chocolate, if you please), a fun and sweet dessert that will be the hit of the party.
+Here’s the step-by-step guide to how to make a chocolate drip cake from scratch with chocolate ganache drips, a fun and sweet dessert that will be the hit of the party.

-How to Make This Chocolate Drip Cake Recipe
+How to Drip a Cake: The Chocolate Drip Cake Recipe

 A homemade chocolate drip cake does require a few key techniques that you definitely want to get right.